|

 September 2021 Update

 Eculizumab, a recombinant humanized monoclonal IgG2/4 antibody selectively inhibits the terminal portion of the complement system by specifically binding to the terminal C5, which acts at a late stage in the complement cascade.
-Inhibition of the complement cascade at this point, preserves the normal, disease-preventing functions of proximal complement system while impeding the properties of C5 that promote inflammation and cell destruction.
-As a recombinant humanized monoclonal antibody that binds to complement protein C5, eculizmab effectlively inhibits enzymatic cleavage and blocks formation of the terminal complement complex, preventing red cell lysis in paroxysmal nocturnal hemoglobinuria (PNH) and complement-mediated thrombotic microangiopathy in atypical hemolytic uremic syndrome (aHUS).
+Inhibition of the complement cascade at this point preserves the normal, disease-preventing functions of proximal complement system while impeding the properties of C5 that promote inflammation and cell destruction.
+As a recombinant humanized monoclonal antibody that binds to complement protein C5, eculizumab effectively inhibits enzymatic cleavage and blocks formation of the terminal complement complex, preventing red cell lysis in paroxysmal nocturnal hemoglobinuria (PNH) and complement-mediated thrombotic microangiopathy in atypical hemolytic uremic syndrome (aHUS).

 On March 16, 2007, Eculizumab (Soliris; Alexion Pharmaceuticals, Inc. Cheshire, CT), a humanized monoclonal antibody that binds to the human C5 complement protein, received accelerated approval by the U.S. Food and Drug Administration for the treatment of patients with paroxysmal nocturnal hemoglobinuria (PNH) to reduce hemolysis.
 Paroxysmal nocturnal hemoglobinuria (PNH) is a rare clonal hematopoietic stem disorder clinically characterized by chronic complement-mediated hemolysis, thrombosis, and bone marrow failure.
 Thrombosis, the major cause of death in PNH, is observed in approximately 40% of patients.
 The symptoms associated with this disorder, including fatigue, pain, esophageal spasm, and erectile dysfunction, are often severe and disabling.

-On Sep 23, 2011 the U.S. Food and Drug Administration (FDA) approved Eculizumab (Soliris®) for the treatment of all pediatric and adult patients with atypical hemolytic uremic syndrome (aHUS).
+On Sep 23, 2011, the U.S. Food and Drug Administration (FDA) approved Eculizumab (Soliris®) for the treatment of all pediatric and adult patients with atypical hemolytic uremic syndrome (aHUS).
 Hemolytic-uremic syndrome (HUS) is characterized by hemolytic anemia, thrombocytopenia, and renal failure caused by platelet thrombi in the microcirculation of the kidney and other organs.
 Typical (acquired) HUS is triggered by infectious agents such as strains of E. coli (Stx-E. coli) that produce powerful Shiga-like exotoxins, whereas atypical HUS (aHUS) can be genetic, acquired, or idiopathic (of unknown cause).
-Onset of atypical HUS ranges from prenatal to adulthood.
+The onset of atypical HUS ranges from prenatal to adulthood.
 Individuals with genetic atypical HUS frequently experience relapse even after complete recovery following the presenting episode.
 Sixty percent of genetic aHUS progresses to end-stage renal disease (ESRD).

 In 10/2017, the FDA approved Eculizumab for the treatment of adult patients with generalized Myasthenia Gravis (gMg) who are anti-acetylcholine receptor (AChR) antibody positive.
 MG is a common disorder of neuromuscular transmission characterized by a variable combination of weakness in ocular, bulbar, limb, and respiratory muscles.
-Autoantibodies to the acetylcholine receptor is present in 73% - 88% of patients with gMG.
-In the REGAIN study (NCT01997229), Eculizumab produced meaningful improvements in ADL’s, muscle strength, functional ability and quality of life in those patients with AchR refractory gMG.
+Autoantibodies to the acetylcholine receptor are present in 73% - 88% of patients with gMG.
+In the REGAIN study (NCT01997229), Eculizumab produced meaningful improvements in ADL’s, muscle strength, functional ability, and quality of life in those patients with AchR refractory gMG.

 Eculizumab was also approved for neuromyelitis optic spectrum disorder (NMOSD) in adult patients who are anti-aquapoin-4 (AQP4-IgG) antibody positive on June 27, 2019.
 NMOSD is a relapsing, autoimmune, inflammatory disorder that typically affects the optic nerves and spinal cord.
 At least two thirds of the cases are associated with AQP4-IgG and complement-mediated damage to the central nervous system.